peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 - [Pure Pursuit Controller](#pure-pursuit-controller)
 - [Stanley Controller](#stanley-controller)

-For record data:
+For case want record data:
  uncomment the following line in each launch file
 ```bash
   launch_description.add_action(path_data_record)
 ```
-For stop record data comment the following line in each launch file:
+For case don't want record data comment the following line in each launch file:
 ```bash
   # launch_description.add_action(path_data_record)
 ```
 it will show the result in the `path_data/record_data` folder use the `plot_data_path` to plot the result.

+> [!WARNING]
-> warining: the data will be overwrite if you run the launch file again.
+> the data will be overwrite if you run the launch file again.

 ### **Results**
 We conducted tests on the tracking controllers by making the robot complete one full round and analyzed the results.